wyp010428/wyp010428/README.md

-- 👋 Hi, I’m @wyp010428
+- 👋 Hi, I’m @Caesar
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding, fitness...
-- 🌱 I’m currently learning ML, DL.
+- 🌱 I’m currently learning AI, Digital Twin City.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: wyp66666@qq.com
+- 📫 How to reach me: wangyupeng818@gmail.com

 <!---
 wyp010428/wyp010428 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.